isomerpages/ogp-westgrovepri/_cca/Performing Arts/Guzheng Ensemble.md

-Guzheng Ensemble performs in major school events such as the Chinese New Year & Non-Teaching Staff Day Concert.
+Guzheng Ensemble performs in major school events such as the Chinese New Year &amp; Non-Teaching Staff Day Concert.
 We have also performed in public upon invitation by external organizations.
 Music Appreciation Workshops and outings such as watching performances are also organized, so as to expose the members to Chinese Music.

 <style type="text/css">